awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 ## Batch workflow scoring<a name="batch-scoring"></a>

-Amazon Personalize calculates batch inference job Item scores as described in [Getting real\-time recommendations](getting-real-time-recommendations.md)\.
+With User\-Personalization and Personalized\-Ranking recipes, Amazon Personalize calculates batch inference job recommendation scores as described in [How User\-Personalization recommendation scoring works](recommendations.md#how-recommendation-scoring-works) and [How personalized ranking scoring works](rankings.md#how-ranking-scoring-works)\.
 You can view scores in the batch inference job's output JSON file\.
-Scores are only returned by models trained with the HRNN and Personalize\-Ranking recipes\.
+Scores are only returned by models trained with the User\-Personalization and Personalized\-Ranking recipes\.